Skip to main content

 Security

-The discovery process never captures environment variable or header values.
-Only key names are recorded.
+During discovery, no network calls are made.
+All scanning is based on local filesystem and $PATH inspection.
+The discovery process never captures environment variable or header values; only key names are recorded.
 CLI arguments matching secret patterns (--token=, --api-key=, --password=, etc.) are redacted.
-No network calls are made.
-All discovery is based on local filesystem and $PATH inspection.
+Sync to SafeDep Cloud is a separate step that only runs when credentials are configured.